mikesol/purescript-audio-behaviors/README.md

 ### Conclusion

-We've built from a simple sound all the way up to a complex, precisely-timed stereo structure that responds to mouse events.
+We started with a simple sound and built all the way up to a complex, precisely-timed stereo structure that responds to mouse events both visually and sonically.
+These examples also exist in [Readme.purs](./examples/readme/Readme.purs).

+From here, the only thing left is to make some noise!
 There are many more audio units in the library, such as filters, compressors and convolvers.
 Almost the whole [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) is exposed.

 To see a list of exported audio units, you can check out [`Audio.purs`](./src/FRP/Behavior/Audio.purs).
 In a future version of this, we will refactor things so that all of the audio units are in one package.